 It’s a bit confusing.
 Is Beth saying preaching to men is a sin and we should be grateful she only did it fifteen times?
 If so, this is not how we handle sin.
 We do not boast like the Pharisee about how few times we have sinned and how obedient we are, we grieve over even one sin, repent, and cry out with the publican, “God be merciful to me, a sinner!”.
 Also if Beth is saying it’s a sin, why is she defending the fact on Friday, May 10, that she is still planning to preach on Sunday, May 12?
 Why isn’t she instead confessing her plan to sin, humbly repenting, and announcing that she will not preach on Sunday?

 If Beth is saying preaching to men is not a sin, why is she defending herself as only having done it fifteen times?
 Why didn’t she do it far more than only fifteen times over 40 years?
 Why not proudly enumerate all the times and places she has preached?
 Why have we not heretofore heard about these fifteen preaching events, as we hear about all her other speaking events, if it was OK for her to preach?
 Why didn’t she list the Mother’s Day event in question on her website alongside all her other speaking engagements?
 Why didn’t she talk it up on social media as she does with other speaking engagements?
 Why didn’t the church she’s speaking at excitedly advertise that she would be speaking as other venues do when she speaks?

 Beth seems to know that preaching to men is a sin, but is trying to defend the fact that she does so.

-Beth Moore is willingly being influenced by false teachers
+and is being influenced by, false teachers

 Beth Moore tweeted this in December 2013.
 “Lakewood” is prosperity preacher Joel Osteen’s church.
 Christine Caine also preaches to men and hails from the leadership team of Word of Faith (prosperity gospel) church, Hillsong.